 - Throw away old makeup.
 Although old makeup will probably not cause any harm, replace cosmetics that are past their expiration date.
-For example, manufacturers usually recommend discarding mascara two to four months after purchase.
+For example, manufacturers usually recommend discarding mascara 2-4 months after purchase.
 Also, if makeup changes consistency or smells bad, throw it out.

 - Do not use eye makeup if you have an eye infection.
 Also, throw away any eye makeup you were using when the infection started.
 You could get frequent conjunctivitis (infection of the outer part of the eyeball) due to contamination.

 - Natural does not necessarily mean safe, pure, or clean.
 In addition, the terms hypoallergenic, fragrance-free, and noncomedogenic have no official government definitions.
 Claims that a product is dermatologist-tested, sensitivity-tested, allergy-tested, or non-irritating carry no guarantee that it will not cause reactions.